pd-pmueller/cpa/README.md

-PAC
+Conference Planner
 ===

-Repository for all PAC-related projects
+Repository for the PAC Conference Planner project